Major Gifts Actionable Checklists, FAQs & Cheat Sheets

 Do you need help creating clear program narratives and budgets that inspire major donor support?

-Do you need help figuring out how to talk to major donor prospects about overhead?
+Do you need help figuring out how to talk about tricky issues, like overhead?

 Do you wish you could persuade your leadership — CEO, Board and Program Managers — to be more involved with major donor development?